dmaziuk/naspi/README.md

 These are the result of a prolonged fight with the idiocy that passes for init in mainstream linux distros these days.
 I might trim them down at some point, but as-is, they work (for me).

   * `20-usbhd.rules` goes into `/etc/udev/rules.d` and handles "plugging in" the drives.
-Run `udevadm info --attribute-walk --path=$(udevadm info --query=path --name=/dev/sda)` for each drive and adjust `ATTRS` as needed.
+Run `udevadm info --attribute-walk --path=$(udevadm info --query=path --name=/dev/sda)` for each drive and adjust `ATTRS` to taste.
   * `sd?-up.service` are custom "services" started by the above `udev` rules.
 It doesn't really matter what they do, they provide dependencies for `zfs-import`.
   * `zfs-*.service` go into `/etc/systemd/system` (`systemctl edit --full`) to completely override the stock service files.
     * The default setup allows for root and boot on ZFS, for which ZFS has to be available early in the boot process, which we can't do because USB.
-We have to remove a couple *Before* dependencies from `zfs-mount script` to break that.
+We have to remove a couple `Before` dependencies from `zfs-mount` script to break that.
     * `zfs-import` scripts: add dependencies on the USB drives being up.
-It should probably work with dependencies on `dev-sd?.device`, I ended up with teh `sd?-up` "services" instead.
+It should probably work with dependencies on `dev-sd?.device`, I ended up with the `sd?-up` "services" instead (but may revisit that sometime).

 ### zpool

-With 4 SATA ports, the "bang per buck" option is a `raidz1` on 3 spinning rust drives and an SSD (smallest you can find) for caches.
+With 4 SATA ports, the "bang per buck" option is a `raidz1` on 3 spinning rust drives and a smallest SSD you can find for caches.
 You won't have a 2nd SSD to mirror `SLOG`, but I'm not entirely sure how critical that is nowadays, especially on lightly used home NAS.

 ### pics or it didn't happen